ANJULI SHAH-JOHNSON, LCSW, LMT

 or were recently discharged from a higher level of care

-*do not currently have a stable housing situation
+*you do not currently have a stable/safe housing situation

 Walk me through a session:

-When our check-in has finished (usually 5-10 min) then I will have you lie down fully clothed (sometimes taking shoes off feels good) on the table.
+When our check-in has finished (usually 5-10 min, a little longer the first session) I will have you lie down fully clothed (often taking shoes off feels good) on the table.
 We will take some time figuring out what you might need to feel the most cozy and comfortable.
-Options include heating the table, heating pads or rice bags on top of you, blankets, bolsters, and a weighted blanket.
+Options include positioning (face up, face down, side-lying or seated) heating the table, heating pads or rice bags on top of you, blankets, bolsters, and a weighted blanket.

 Once you are cozy, your job is simply to be.
 You do not need to breathe a certain way or try to relax or figure anything out.
 You just get to be, just as you are.
 Your body and the connection between our nervous systems through touch will do the work.
 All touch work is collaborative and consent is discussed at length.
 It is okay and encouraged for you to acknowledge if you need us to stop or make adjustments.